-But the rest of the wardrobe Mr. Parks chose for John Shaft - "the Black private dick that's a sex machine to all the chicks," as Issae Hayes's Oscar-winning theme song described him - is much nearer to something you'd have expected to see on James Bond.
-"He wanted to get that classy English fied, if you will."
-Mr. Roundfree said.
+But the rest of the wardrobe Mr.

+Parks chose for John Shaft - "the

+Black private dick that's a sex machine to all the chicks," as Isaac

+Hayes's Oscar-winning theme song

+described him - is much nearer to

+something you'd have expected to

+see on James Bond.
+"He wanted to

+see on James Bond.
+"He wanted to

-get that classy English feel, if you will," Mr. Roundtree said.
+get that classy English feel, if you

+will," Mr. Roundtree said.

-Shaft both conforms to establishshaft both conforms to establishment dreas codes and subverse them, with oversize checks and wide lapets.
-Christopher Laverty, the author of "Clorites on Film," said in an email.
-"He source white people because he looked better in their clothes than they did."
-Seemingly whatever Mr. Parks put on his back he wore with the easy authority that emblematizes the kind of style that sees neonle elected to various namber.
+Shaft both conforms to establishment dress codes and subverts

+them, with oversize checks and wide

+lapels, Christopher Laverty, the author of "Clothes on Film," said in an

+email.
+"He scared white people because he looked better in their

+clothes than they did."

+Seeningly whatever Mr. Parks

+put on his back he wore with the easy authority that emblematizes the kind of syle

+that gets people elected to various pantheons of fashion.